pharo-project/pharo5-vm/README.md

 # wget is needed in certain cases to download files
 brew install wget
 # OSX' default tar doesn't feature 7z compression needed for for some 3rd party libs
+#Follow the instruction of `brew info gnu-tar` to make this `tar` version the system default
 brew install gnu-tar --default-names
 ```